Brow Lift

 A browlift is performed under general anaesthesia and usually involves one or two nights stay in hospital, depending upon the technique chosen.
 Most commonly, small incisions are made behind the hairline to allow instruments to lift the forehead skin and muscles, and reposition them, leaving minimal scarring.
 Other techniques can involve longer scars in or behind the hairline.

 Bruising and swelling will often affect the area around your eyes and will usually resolve within two weeks.
 A sense of numbness or tightness in the forehead is common.
-This surgery can be combined with other facial rejuvenation procedures such as a facelift (meloplasty), eyelid surgery (blepharoplasty), or rhinoplasty.
+This surgery can be combined with other facial cosmetic surgery such as a facelift (meloplasty), eyelid surgery (blepharoplasty), or rhinoplasty.

 How long will I need to recover?

 Cosmetic surgery is real surgery, and will most often require a general anaesthetic.
-All surgery will require a period of recovery before returning to normal activity.
+All surgery will require a period of recovery before returning to normal activity, as outlined in the particular procedure information.
 Although uncommon, complications can and do occur, and may affect the final result of your surgery.
-The potential risks will be discussed fully during your consultations, and you will have the opportunity to ask questions about the various risks in your particular circumstance.
-Risks may include poor quality scarring, excessive bruising and swelling, infection, bleeding, pain, asymmetry, nerve injury, anaesthetic complications, unsatisfactory cosmetic outcomes, the need for further surgery, and permanent disability or death.
+The potential risks will be discussed fully during your consultations, and you will have the opportunity to ask questions about the various risks in your particular circumstances.
+Risks may include the general risks of surgery, as well as the risks specific to the procedure, and include poor quality scarring, excessive bruising and swelling, infection, bleeding, pain, asymmetry, nerve injury, anaesthetic complications, drug reactions, unsatisfactory cosmetic outcomes, the need for further surgery, and permanent disability and death.